Dr Jennifer Sliwka

 Reconstructing San Pier Maggiore (a film made to accompany the exhibition ‘Visions of Paradise: Botticini’s Palmieri Altarpiece that showcases a collaborative project with the University of Cambridge to digitally reconstruct the former Florentine church of San Pier Maggiore)

-In addition to the YouTube series of 10 episodes I wrote and co-produced for the National Gallery (2015), I have presented in online films accompanying the contemporary art exhibition ‘Michael Landy: Saint’s Alive’ (2013), on representations of Mary Magdalene in association with the John Adams Opera ‘The Gospel According to the Other Mary’ at English National Opera with director Peter Sellars and on my exhibition ‘Visons of Paradise’ live on ‘periscope’ (2016) .
-I appeared as an art historical specialist for television programs for NHK Japan (2007) and in the recent ‘Exhibitions on Screen’ film ‘The Curious World of Hieronymous Bosch’ (2016) and the forthcoming film ‘Michelangelo: Love and Death’ (2017)
+I have also presented in films made to accompany the exhibitions ‘Monochrome: Painting in Black and White’ (2017), ‘Visions of Paradise: Botticini’s Palmieri Altarpiece’ (2015), ‘Michael Landy: Saint’s Alive’ (2013) and on representations of Mary Magdalene in association with the John Adams Opera ‘The Gospel According to the Other Mary’ at English National Opera with director Peter Sellars (2014).
+My live interview with the contemporary Danish/Icelandic artist Olafur Eliasson (2017) at the National Gallery, London is available online and I have appeared as an art historical specialist for television programs for NHK Japan (2007) and in the recent ‘Exhibitions on Screen’ films ‘The Curious World of Hieronymous Bosch’ (2016) and ‘Michelangelo: Love and Death’ (2017).